Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

 As discussed above, we find that $\keta$ varies linearly with $N$, irrespective of $\mach$ (see red dot-dashed lines in the bottom panels of Fig.~\ref{fig:kvsN}).
 From Eq.~(\ref{eq:ketavsN}), we proceed to obtain Eqs.~(\ref{eq:p_rel_sub}) and (\ref{eq:p_rel_sup}) between $\prem$ and $\prek$ for $\mach=0.1$ and 10, respectively, which obeys the linear relation between $\keta$ and $N$ (see Appendix~\ref{ap:p_re_rm}).
 This implies that for $\prek = \prekth$, we must have $\prem = \prek$ (irrespective of $\mach$).

 We note that in the bottom panels of Fig.~\ref{fig:kvsN}, the errors in $\nrek$ and $\prek$ do not imply that these parameters were allowed to vary in that particular fit, but are the errors carried over from the corresponding parameter values in the top panels.
-For the plots of $\keta$ vs.~$N$, the dotted lines represent our theoretical predictions with $\nrek = \nrem = 1.50$ and $\prek = \prem = \prekth$.
-The blue-dashed line fixes $\nrek$ and $\prek$ with values from the preferred fits of $\knu$ vs.~$N$, for the respective $\mach$ number regime.
-The yellow solid line fixes $\nrek=1.5$ and $\prek=\prekth$.
+For the plots of $\keta$ vs.~$N$, the dotted lines represent the theoretical predictions with $\prek = \prem = \prekth$ and $\nrek = \nrem$ (values taken from the green-dotted lines in $\knu$ vs.~$N$).
+The blue-dashed and yellow-solid lines correspond to the two characterised sets of $(\nrek, \prek)$ mentioned above, where either $\prem = \prekth$ (blue-dashed line) or $\prem$ was left free to fit (yellow-solid line).

-Considering the linear dependence of $\keta$ on $N$ in the subsonic regime, we note that the coefficient of the fit is $0.030\pm0.001$.
-We find that our theoretical prediction with $\prekth = 4/3$ fits the data very well within the error bars, i.e., 2-sigma variations, and provides a slope of 0.029 for the linear relation.
-From the fits shown as the blue dashed line, we find $\nrek \approx \nrem$ and $\prem \approx \prek = \prekth$, within the error bars.
-From the fit shown as the yellow solid line, we find $\prem \approx \prek = \prekth$ within the error bars.
-We note that the obtained values of $\prem$ abide by Eq.~(\ref{eq:p_rel_sub}), and all the fits agree with the linear relation between $\keta$ and $N$ (Eq.~\ref{eq:ketalin}), with $\nrek \approx \nrem$ and $\prem \approx \prek$ within the error bars.